quintype/malibu/tutorial/preview.md

 But if you are not using malibu then you need to do the following steps:-

-## Adding a route
+## Add routes for Home page preview and Story page preview
-The first step of any new page is to create a routes for story page or home page preview.
+The first step of any new pages is to create a route for that. create routes for home page preview and story page preview.

-In *routes.js*, we add the following line:
+Ex:- In *routes.js*, we add the following lines for adding routes:

 ```javascript
 export const STATIC_ROUTES = [